-- Relevant ministries and programs covering federal patients facilitate access to a comprehensive package of reproductive health services, including medical abortion.
+Under the Federal Health Minister’s leadership, all relevant ministries and programs covering federal patients facilitate access to a comprehensive package of reproductive health services, including medical abortion.
 This means ensuring cost coverage for Mifegymiso as well as supporting health care providers’ participation in all relevant programs and addressing issues jeopardizing people's access to healthcare.

 All levels of government support programs that ensure Mifegymiso is accessible for all.
 This includes medical abortion by telemedicine and in clinics where undocumented or uninsured patients can access care.